siberianfox/g2wiki/g2dialect-Operating-Model.md

 - Define job parameters - e.g. filament type and size

 ### 4. Job Runtime
-Those things that happen while the job is running - including staring and stopping the job.
+Those things that happen while the job is running - including starting and stopping the job.

 - Start/stop job (run the Gcode)
 - Pause and resume job
 - Job exception handling and job recovery